handsontable/handsontable/docs/content/guides/accessibility/accessibility-overview.md

 ## Accessibility demo

-DRAFT: A simple interactive demo showcasing Handsontable's capabilities for logical and intuitive keyboard navigation, and how the configuration affects the grid's behavior.
+A simple interactive demo showcasing Handsontable's capabilities for logical and intuitive keyboard navigation, and how the configuration affects the grid's behavior.

 ## Keyboard navigation

-A word about our overview toward shortcuts, and a link to the new Keyboard navigation page.
+A word about our approach toward shortcuts, and a link to the new Keyboard navigation page.

 ## Supported screen readers